At COP29, US Climate Congress Changes Tune

 From moral imperative to economic incentive

-At COP, the messaging from climate allies of the US to the country’s successor government has noticeably shifted from an emphasis on the moral imperative of decarbonization to the economic rewards of climate action.
+At COP29, the messaging from climate allies of the US to the country’s successor government has noticeably shifted from an emphasis on the moral imperative of decarbonization to the economic rewards of climate action.
 Though much of this talk has revolved around the immediate value lucrative clean energy investments afford, the thought reverberates all the way to the cost efficiency of mitigating climate disasters that are expensive to clean up.

 Conversations on the ground have echoed support for this sentiment, particularly with a lens on the shortcomings of Biden’s 2024 campaign.
 Many argue that his campaign could have garnered broader support by highlighting the financial benefits of the IRA rather than solely focusing on climate issues.
 After all, the IRA has created a strong economic case for clean energy that resonates across political lines: 85 percent of new projects and 68 percent of jobs the IRA created are concentrated in red states.
 Among the top 20 congressional districts for clean energy investments, Republicans hold 19.

-IRA-funded projects will generate nearly 110,000 new jobs and bring at least $126 billion in private investment to 40 states, found a report by US advocacy group E2It notes that, currently, over 110 major clean energy and EV manufacturing plants are in development, with 55 of them located in the Republican-led states of South Carolina and Georgia.
+IRA-funded projects will generate nearly 110,000 new jobs and bring at least $126 billion in private investment to 40 states, found a report by US advocacy group E2It notes that currently over 110 major clean energy and EV manufacturing plants are in development, with 55 of them located in the Republican-led states of South Carolina and Georgia.

 Global climate allies seem to hope that the financial benefit of the IRA will ultimately be too great an incentive for the incoming Trump administration to pass up.